Coronavirus COVID-19 in Alaska – What you need to know.

 Is Alaska safe to travel to during the COVID-19 Pandemic?

-There are a few known cases in Alaska, and everyone is being asked to keep social distance and keep away from large gatherings.
-On March 20, the international border between Canada and the United States was closed to non-essential travel.
+Everyone in Alaska is being asked to keep social distance and keep away from large gatherings.
+On March 20, the international border between Canada and the United States was closed to non-essential travel and that has been extended until June 21.
 Commercial shipments are still able to cross the border and there is a free flow of essential trade.
 It is not currently possible for visitors or tourists to cross between Canada and the United States.

 Are cruise ships going to Alaska?

-Canada has also banned large cruise ship arrivals through July 1, 2020.
+The port of Seattle has also delayed the start of cruise season until after the coronavirus pandemic ends.
+It’s unclear when cruise travel might resume in Alaska.
+Canada has banned large cruise ship arrivals through July 1, 2020.
 This ban only applies to cruise ships carrying more than 500 passengers.
 They will be prohibited at Canada’s ports, nationwide, from April 2 through July 1, 2020.
-There are a number of cruise lines that operate smaller ships that would still be allowed to stop in Canada on the way to Alaska before July 1.
+There are a number of cruise lines that operate smaller ships that may still be allowed to operate before July 1.
 These cruise lines include:

 It is important to know that almost all Alaska Cruises stop in Canada, either in Vancouver or Victoria.
 Even if they originate from Seattle or San Francisco.
 Passengers will need to directly contact cruise lines to see how they are planning to reschedule cruises during these restrictions.